elhub/devxp-auto-changelog/README.md

 * Determines the version number based on the git tags in the repository
 * Parses the commit log from the last version to determine the commit/release range to generate change logs for
-* Generates the changelog from those commits
+* Generates the changelog from those commits.

 ## Table of Contents